learn-co-students/oo-basics-v-000/README.md

 ### Giving a Book a Title

 It looks like we don't have a method `title` for our book.
-We know how to fix this error... we're just writing Ruby, after all.
+We know how to fix this error.
 Let's write a `title` method in our `Book` class:

 ```ruby
 # book.rb